mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 Under the name "The Mirroring Hypothesis" the group analyzed software patterns.
 They separated organizations into two groups: **tightly coupled** and **loosely coupled**.

 A **tightly coupled** organization has structured communication.
-Consider a corporate environment where employees dwell under the same roof, report to a manager, who reports to a manager within an intentional structure in organized concert.
+Consider a corporate environment where employees dwell under the same roof, report to a manager, who reports to a manager, within an intentional structure in organized concert.

 On the flip side, an open source project is a prototypical example of a **loosely coupled** organization.
 Communication occurs between random contributors.
 It is unstructured, unmanaged and internationally distributed.
 The contributors are motivated by completing a task and there is minimal - if any - social fabric.